5.20 CONSTRUCTION WORK ZONE TRAFFIC CONTROL

-All contractors are required to have an American Traffic Safety Services Association (ATSSA), International Municipal Signal Association trained traffic control technician, or Minnesota DOT Traffic Control Supervisor on staff.
+All contractors are required to have an American Traffic Safety Services Association (ATSSA), International Municipal Signal Association, Iowa AGC Traffic Control Technician, or Minnesota DOT Traffic Control Supervisor, or Texas Engineering Extension Service Work Zone Traffic Control trained traffic control technician on staff.
 This trained individual is intended to be in responsible charge of all traffic control duties for the contractor.
-Other contractor staff may perform the specific Traffic Quality Control responsibilities including completion of the daily traffic control diary, but overall management of the contractor's quality control program for traffic control shall be the responsibility of the certified traffic control technician.
+Other contractor staff may perform the specific Traffic Quality Control responsibilities including completion of the daily traffic control diary, but overall management of the contractor’s quality control program for traffic control shall be the responsibility of the certified traffic control technician.
 Agency staff should perform quality assurance traffic control checks on a random basis, including reviewing the daily traffic control diary.
 Contractors who fail to provide a trained technician or fail to provide the required daily traffic control diary documentation shall be price adjusted according to Construction Manual Section 2.53.F.

 When traffic control problems arise on a project, the Contractor’s traffic control technician should be called for an on-site visit to review the traffic control issue(s) at hand.
 This individual is required to be in responsible oversight of the project’s traffic control and should be the primary contractor contact for project staff relating to traffic control issues on the project.
 Continued traffic control problems may require a written letter to the contractor requesting a review by the traffic control technician.
 Copies of any correspondence regarding traffic control issues should also be sent to the Office of Construction and Materials.

 One of the more critical responsibilities of the traffic control technician is to ensure that a daily traffic control diary is maintained.
-Article 2528.01.B revised effective with the April 2009 letting, states that the daily traffic control diary shall be submitted to the Engineer in a format provided by the Contracting Authority.
+Specification 2528.01.B states that the daily traffic control diary shall be submitted to the Engineer in a format provided by the Contracting Authority.
 A sample format can be found in Appendix 5-11.
 The portion of the form that includes the listing of flaggers may be submitted as a separate document, as long as the Engineer receives it on a daily basis.